 Most of the effect of the gastric band on diabetes is related to the amount of weight loss*; as weight loss improves with time, the impact on the diabetes also becomes more marked.
 In addition, a recent study showed the beneficial effects of the band on diabetes are sustained at 5-years follow-up4.

 Gastric bypass Studies show that around 80-85% of gastric bypass patients will experience complete resolution of type 2 diabetes 1,3 .
 However, whereas with the gastric band the improvement is related to the amount of weight loss, the gastric bypass has a dramatic and almost immediate effect on type 2 diabetes, independent of weight loss.
-For example, individuals who are on insulin will often stop their insulin injections within 48-hours of the surgery – well before any significant weight loss occurs.
-It’s not entirely clear how this happens, but it appears to be related to changes in certain gut hormones – including ghrelin – which are involved in insulin and glucose regulation.
+For example, some diabetic individuals will often stop their injections within 48-hours of the surgery – well before any significant weight loss occurs.
+It’s not entirely clear how this happens, but it appears to be related to changes in certain gut hormones – including ghrelin – which are involved in glucose regulation.
 Whatever the mechanism, the impact on diabetes is dramatic.

 Sleeve gastrectomy Sleeve gastrectomy is a relatively new procedure, which is rapidly gaining popularity.
 The impact on type 2 diabetes is almost identical to that of gastric bypass, i.e. around 80-85% resolution5,6.
 Precisely how this happens is unclear, though as with gastric bypass it is likely to involve a range of gut hormones, including ghrelin.